emelysalmeron/Grocery-list/planning/development-strategy.md

 > JavaScript

+1. _components_

+   - Create a container that renders the list items once the user click the add button

+2. _data_
-- An array named `itemsList` to get the data inputted by the user, will be stored `data.js` file.
+   - An object named `state` to get the property data inputted by the user, will be stored `data.js` file.

 ## 2. Add a new item to the list